wiseman-timelord/Chat-Gradio-Gguf/README.md

 - Through detection/use of flags AVX/AVX2/AVX512, FMA, F16C, then supposedly we can expect ≈ 1.4 – 1.6× the tokens-per-second you would get from a plain AVX2-only build and roughly half the RAM footprint when you load FP16-quantised GGUF files.

 ### Models working (with gpt for comparrisson).
-- Models newer than Qwen 3 will (at the current time/date) require to compile during install, this is due to a versioning difference between, the [available pre-built wheels](https://github.com/eswarthammana/llama-cpp-wheels/releases) and the [latest llama.cpp binary](https://github.com/ggml-org/llama.cpp/releases).
+- Models newer than Qwen 3 will (at the current time/date) require to compile during install, as apposed to the non-compile install that handles models Qwen 3 or earler, this is due to a versioning difference between, the [latest pre-built install](https://github.com/eswarthammana/llama-cpp-wheels/releases) and the latest llama.cpp wheel, however I will only be testing/supporting models on, Qwen 3 or newer, level models.
 Hope that makes sense.
 Either way, the models just keep getting better...

 | Model                                  | IFEval   | BBH      | MATH     | GPQA     | MuSR     | MMLU              | CO2 Cost  |
 |----------------------------------------|----------|----------|----------|----------|----------|-------------------|-----------|